Sindercube/Packr/README.md

 ## Minimal Example

-This is an example of the simplest possible Packr configuration, which just adds the pack files to your GitHub release.
+An example of a Packr configuration, which just adds the generated files to your GitHub release.

 `publish.yml`
 ```yaml